Comprehensive Academic Fee Information

-Beginning Spring 2021, students that meet all eligibility requirements, including living in Franklin County, Ohio, are eligible for a $20 rebate of the Technology and Facilities Fee they paid.
+Ohio students living in Franklin County that meet all eligibility requirements are encouraged to request a $20 rebate of the Technology and Facilities Fee they paid.
 This $20 rebate is available each Autumn and Spring semester (the fee is not charged in summer) and totals the average cost a Franklin County homeowner pays as a result of the March 2020 passage of Issue 21, a capital bond issue that funds classroom, lab and technology improvements to the College’s Franklin County facilities.

 To qualify for the $20 rebate each semester, when you submit your request you:

 - Must be a resident of Franklin County, Ohio.

 - Must complete between 4-14.99 credit hours (Request can be submitted before grades post).

 - Must have self-paid (Student or Financial Aid but not employer/agency sponsors) at least $20 of the Technology and Facilities Fee.